icidasset/static-base/README.md

 # Static Base

+A scaffolding for static websites, focused on sites using the history api.

-## Flow
+## Features

-1. Parse 'data' directory (yaml + markdown) -> into js object
-2. Copy images & fonts (static assets)
-3. SCSS -> include bourbon -> Sass compile/concat
-4. Javascript -> 6to5ify -> Concat
-5. Add templates and data directly to the main javascript file
-6. Compile html files
+### General

+- Data, in multiple languages, through yaml and markdown files
+- Templates, written in handlebars, compiled to html and javascript
+- Templates use layouts and partials

-## Javascript
+### Javascript

-Features:

 - ES6 compiled to ES5 using 6to5ify
 - Handlebars v2 `window.Handlebars`
 - Handlebars helpers are available via `window.HandlebarsHelpers`
-- Handlebars templates are available via `window.app_variable_name.templates` (see settings.yml)
+- Handlebars templates are available via `window.app_variable_name.templates` (see config.yml)
-- Data is available as json in script tag
+- Data is available as JSON in script tag or separate file